+If we had to analyze all of the questions patients ask us and pick the one we hear the most, the lucky winner would likely be this one.
+As a species, we prefer life to be pain-free whenever possible, and orthodontic care is no exception.
 Yet if you ask someone who has had orthodontic treatment how painful it actually was, you probably wouldn’t even hear the word “pain” used.
 More likely, you would hear words like “discomfort,” “soreness” or “tenderness.”

 The Two Main Types of Orthodontic Discomfort

 There are two main categories of discomfort that can crop up during orthodontic treatment.
 The first type is referenced here in the previous section.
 This type of discomfort relates to having the hardware installed or adjusted as needed during treatment.
 The second type can arise when the hardware gets compromised.
-This is usually because the patient eats the wrong food or there is an unplanned incident that impacts the hardware.
+Usually, because the patient eats the wrong food or there is an unplanned incident that impacts the hardware.

 Or let’s say you are playing basketball after school.
-You jump up to make a basket, but on the way down you land wrong on your ankle and down you go, banging your mouth into the floor and dislodging a bracket, which digs into the sensitive tissue on the inside of your mouth.
+You jump up to make a basket, but on the way down you land wrong on your ankle and down you go, banging your mouth into the floor and dislodging a bracket, which digs into the sensitive tissue in the inside of your mouth.
+Again – ouch!

 Managing the Discomfort During Treatment

-Regardless of the type of discomfort, you may experience during your treatment, there is a way to manage it effectively right at home or on the go to experience relief as quickly as possible.
+Regardless of the type of discomfort you may experience during your treatment, there is a way to manage it effectively right at home or on the go to experience relief as quickly as possible.

 For pain, we recommend taking over-the-counter pain relievers (acetaminophen, ibuprofen, et al).
 These medications are available without a prescription and can handle minor soreness and swelling.
 Ice packs can also ease any soreness or tenderness that arises and give you fast relief.
 Use of ice packs can be alternated with the use of pain relievers with great effectiveness.

 This gentle, pliable, neutral wax can be used in a couple of ways, either to temporarily hold together a displaced or dislodged bit of hardware or wiring or to shield the sensitive mouth tissues from sharp hardware edges.

-- Sanitizing and healing.For faster healing after injuries, mouth abrasions or hardware adjustments, using a warm salt water gargle in addition to your regular oral hygiene routine of brushing and flossing can help your teeth, gums and tissues rally and feel better quite quickly.
-As a side bonus, warm salt water is a very effective sanitizing agent to fight off infection.
-Also, it can neutralize germs and bacteria and keep you healthier during your treatment.
+For faster healing after injuries, mouth abrasions or hardware adjustments, using a warm salt water gargle in addition to your regular oral hygiene routine of brushing and flossing can help your teeth, gums and tissues rally and feel better quite quickly.
+As a side bonus, warm salt water is a very effective sanitizing agent to fight off infection, neutralize germs and bacteria and keep you healthier during your treatment.

 When to Call Your Orthodontist

 So if you feel like you are really uncomfortable after you have your hardware installed or after you have come in for an adjustment appointment, don’t hesitate to call our office.
 We can recommend additional helps to alleviate any pain you may be feeling and give you recommendations for customized relief.

-Also, if you ever have an experience where your hardware gets damaged or dislodged, you can use the orthodontic wax as a temporary fix, but then you should call our office right away to schedule an appointment to be seen.
+Also, if you ever have an experience where your hardware gets damaged or dislodged, you can use the orthodontic wax as a temporary fix.
+But then you should call our office right away to schedule an appointment to be seen.
 This is critical because your hardware is positioned “just so” to give you optimal teeth straightening and alignment results.
 So if something has moved or come loose, we need to correct it as soon as possible to keep your treatment on track.

 Two Extra Emergency Helps